Regularity of limit sets of AdS quasi-Fuchsian groups: Background on AdS quasi-Fuchsian groups.

-\begin{prop} The limit set $\Lambda_\G\subset\partial\ADS^{n+1}$ of an $\AdS$-quasi-Fuchsian group $\G\subset\PO(n,2)$ is the quotient by the antipodal map of the graph of a distance-decreasing\footnote{That is $\forall x\neq y, \, d(f(x),f(y)) < d(x,y)$ .} map $f \, :\, \Ss^{n-1} \tv \Ss^{1}$ where $\Ss^{n-1}$ and $\Ss^{1}$ are endowed with the round metrics. \end{prop}
+\begin{prop} The limit set $\Lambda_\G\subset\partial\ADS^{n+1}$ of an $\AdS$ quasi-Fuchsian group $\G\subset\PO(n,2)$ is the quotient by the antipodal map of the graph of a distance-decreasing\footnote{That is $\forall x\neq y, \, d(f(x),f(y)) < d(x,y)$ .} map $f \, :\, \Ss^{n-1} \tv \Ss^{1}$ where $\Ss^{n-1}$ and $\Ss^{1}$ are endowed with the round metrics. \end{prop}

-\begin{proof} Barbot-Mérigot showed in \cite{merigot2012anosov} that the limit set of a quasi-Fuchsian group lifts to the graph of a 1-Lipschitz map.
-Since the limit set does not contain any non trivial segment of $\partial \ADS^{n+1}$ the map strictly decreases the distance. \end{proof} Finally we will need the following proposition, which in the Lorentzain vocabulary translates as the fact that the limit set is a Cauchy hypersurface: \begin{prop} If $\G\subset \PO(n,2)$ is $\AdS$-quasi-Fuchsian, then every isotropic geodesic of $\partial \ADS^{n+1} $ intersects $\Lambda_\G$ at exactly one point. \end{prop}
+\begin{proof} Barbot and Mérigot showed in \cite{merigot2012anosov} that the limit set of a quasi-Fuchsian group lifts to the graph of a 1-Lipschitz map.
+Since the limit set does not contain any non trivial segment of $\partial \ADS^{n+1}$ the map strictly decreases the distance.
+Indeed, if $d(f(x),f(y))=d(x,y)$ for some distinct $x,y\in \Ss^{n-1}$, then $f$ must be an isometry on the shortest geodesic segment from $x$ to $y$, and the graph of $f$ over this geodesic segment is a lightlike geodesic in $\Ss^{n-1}\times \Ss^1$, it thus descends to a straight line in $\partial\ADS^{n+1}$. \end{proof} Finally we will need the following proposition, which in the Lorentzian vocabulary translates as the fact that the limit set is a Cauchy hypersurface: \begin{prop} If $\G\subset \PO(n,2)$ is $\AdS$ quasi-Fuchsian, then every isotropic geodesic of $\partial \ADS^{n+1} $ intersects $\Lambda_\G$ at exactly one point. \end{prop}